CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-interaction-portal-to-innovation/_index.md

 ---
-title: "Add Interaction Portal to Innovation"
+title: "Add Interaction Portal to CORTEX"
-linkTitle: "Add Interaction Portal to Innovation"
+linkTitle: "Add Interaction Portal to CORTEX"
-description: "Information about installing the {{% ctx %}} Interaction Portal for Innovation."
+description: "Information about installing the {{% ctx %}} Interaction Portal for {{% ctx %}}."
 weight: 50
 ---